-Recently, websites using PHP versions below 8.3 have seen a prompt in the WordPress admin interface: „Your site is running an outdated version of PHP (7.4.33), which does not receive security updates and should be updated.“
+Recently, websites using PHP versions below 8.3 have seen the prompt in the WordPress Admin Dashboard: „Your site is running an outdated version of PHP (7.4.33), which does not receive security updates and should be upgraded.“

 This is because WordPress officially recommends using PHP version 8.3 as the minimum.
 Any version below 8.3 will trigger this update suggestion.